Mark van Bommel: Royal Antwerp

 On 26 May 2022, Royal Antwerp appointed Van Bommel as the club's manager on a two-year contract.
 He was signed by their sporting director, his former international teammate Marc Overmars.
 He won the Belgian Cup in his first season, defeating local rivals K.V.
 Mechelen 2–0 in the final.
-He also won the Belgian Pro League, securing the title on the final day with a 2–2 draw at K.R.C.
-Genk via an equaliser from Toby Alderweireld in the fourth minute of added time; it was the club's first league championship in 66 years.
+He also won the Belgian Pro League, securing the title on the final day with a 2–2 draw at Genk via an equaliser from Toby Alderweireld in the fourth minute of added time; it was the club's first league championship in 66 years.

-Van Bommel led Antwerp to a second consecutive cup final, losing by a single goal to Royale Union Saint-Gilloise on 9 May 2024.
+Van Bommel led Antwerp to a second consecutive cup final, losing by a single goal to Union SG on 9 May 2024.
 He defended his record by saying that he was not managing Chelsea or Real Madrid, and that his team had dealt with financial problems and the January sale of Arthur Vermeeren.
 He left in June 2024 at the end of his contract and was replaced by Jonas De Roeck.

+Belgium

+On 24 July 2026, van Bommel was named as the head coach of the Belgian national team, succeeding Rudi Garcia.